Placenta Encapsulation

 What do YOU need to do?

 If you would like to sign up to have your placenta encapsulated, please contact Alexandra BEFORE you are due.
 She will need your full name, phone number, due date, and where you will be birthing, in order to get you on her list.
-When you go into labor, please text her to give her a heads up, then once you’ve had your baby, text or call again so that she can coordinate coming to pick up your placenta from you (during normal daytime hours).
+The fee for encapsulation is due when she comes to pick up your placenta from you, either in cash, Venmo or PayPal.
+When you go into labor, please text her at the number listed at the bottom of the page to give her a heads up, then once you’ve had your baby text again so that she can coordinate coming to pick up your placenta from you (during normal daytime hours).
 Please see the below instructions for what you will need to do/bring to your birth in order to make sure your placenta stays healthy for you.

-• If you will be birthing at the hospital, you will need to let your nurse know, when you arrive in labor, that you will be keeping your placenta so that it does not get thrown away.
+If you will be birthing at the hospital, you will need to let your nurse know when you arrive in labor, that you will be keeping your placenta so that it does not get thrown away.
 You will also need to bring two gallon sized ziploc bags and a cooler with you to your birth.
-After birth, be sure that your placenta is doubled bagged in the gallon sized ziploc bags (or if your hospital puts it in a small bucket with a lid that is fine too), then placed in your cooler and surrounded with ice, within 1 hour of birth, in order to keep it cold until Alexandra can come to pick it up from you.
+After birth, be sure that your placenta is doubled bagged in the gallon sized ziploc bags (this is preferable to the “hospital bucket” they sometimes put it in), then placed in your cooler and surrounded with ice, within 1 hour of birth, in order to keep it cold until Alexandra can come to pick it up from you.

 While she is only able to serve the community of Abilene, Texas and surrounding areas with this service, if you do not live in this area, feel free to look around your city for someone who can help you.